Halman 20

 The Halman 20 is a Canadian trailerable sailboat, that was first built in 1977.

 The design is thought to be a development of the Nordica 20, but was constructed with new tooling.

 Production

-The boat was built by Halman Manufacturing in Beamsville, Ontario, Canada, sgtarting in 1977, but it is now out of production.
+The boat was built by Halman Manufacturing in Beamsville, Ontario, Canada, starting in 1977, but it is now out of production.

 Design

 The Halman 20 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a transom-hung rudder and a fixed long keel.
 It displaces 2500 lb and carries 1000 lb of ballast.

 The design has a draft of 2.83 ft with the standard keel and is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two a straight settee berths in the main cabin.
 The galley is located on the starboard side just aft of the bow cabin.
 Cabin headroom is 60 in.

 The boat has a PHRF racing average handicap of 276 and a hull speed of 5.4 kn.